 Flooding possible.
 Be prepared.

-Rising groundwater levels may lead to flooding.
+High groundwater levels may lead to flooding.
 Flooding is possible to low lying land, roads and properties with basements around the following areas: Petham Bourne, Alkham bourne and Nailbourne including Alkham, Temple Ewell, Elham, Barham, Bishopsbourne, Bridge, Patrixbourne and Bekesbourne.
-Groundwater levels in East Kent have been rising following significant rainfall during January and early February.
-Levels are continuing to increase in response to recent rainfall and the Nailbourne is flowing throughout.
-We are closely monitoring the situation, and have started operating the Littlebourne Relief Channel.
+Groundwater levels in East Kent have risen following significant rainfall during January and early February.
+As a result of the substantial rainfall during this period, the Nailbourne continues to flow along its full course.
+Since late February, conditions have become noticeably drier, and groundwater levels are beginning to fall.
+We are closely monitoring the situation and we are operating the Littlebourne Relief Channel.
 Keep up to date with groundwater levels on the 'Check for Flooding' site on gov.uk .
 Riparian owners are reminded to keep rivers on their land clear.
-This message will be updated by 4:00PM on 6 March 2026 or as the situation changes.
+This message will be updated by 4:00PM on 27 March 2026 or as the situation changes.

 Information supplied by the Environment Agency